Chapter 17 - The Matching Ball

 The whole thing only served to make me angry and I went back to simply giving anyone that got too close to me a death glare.
 Thank God no one was actually dancing, because Mathis and Sean never got around to teaching me how to ballroom dance.

 It felt like I had been standing in these awful heels for days, but when I asked Max what time it was he told me it was only a little after ten.
 Mathis had told us that it would be rude to leave before midnight and I resigned myself to another two hours of this ridiculous show.
-I reminded myself that we were here on a mission and scanned the sea of faces for the hundredth time, searching for some hint for who had attacked us.
+I reminded myself that we were here on a mission and scanned the sea of faces for the hundredth time, searching for some hint of who had attacked us.
 I even made eye contact with Elijah and raised an eyebrow, silently asking if he had discovered anything new.
 He gave me a patient smile and pushed his open palm towards the floor, signaling for me to wait.

 If Elijah had any answers, they weren’t important enough for him to share with me right now.
 I needed to trust in our plan and keep acting the part.
 Easier said than done.
 I felt like there were a million eyes analyzing every move that I made and just the thought that one of these people had Compelled Derik made me uneasy.
 I didn’t feel safe.
 I was on edge.
 Every part of me wanted nothing more than to fade back into the void and gain answers from a place of safety.

 But I wasn’t alone anymore.
 I was a part of a clan and together we had come up with this plan.
 I was going to work with the Oakland Clan and see this through.